• Home

 These roles are frequently re-activated as the nuclear and extended family members interact with one another during Thanksgiving, Christmas and New Years.

 As hustle and bustle contribute to stress and anxiety during the holiday season, so do family expectations contribute to stress and anxiety.
 These expectations can be linked to repressed disappointments and resentments from past Thanksgiving’s, Christmas’s and New Years’s get together’s with family.
-With increased anxiety and stress abusive behavior may be exhibited by family members.
-These behaviors can be the result of familiar family system roles.

 Such roles that can be exhibited by family members are the — Hero, Lost child, Mascot, Scapegoat, Identified Patient.
 These roles may have been given to family members to contain unresolved family pain and to mask family secrets.